bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project5-parallel.md

 * creating a pixel buffer (_pb2_) corresponding to the viewshed
 * overlaying _pb2_ on top of _pb1_
 * writing the pixel buffer _pb1_ to a bitmap
-* writing the _vis_grid_ to file
+* writing the visibility grid to file

-Any part that involves reading from disk or writing to disk is I/O-bound (i.e. its running time is dominated by I/O)  and unlikely to benefit from parallelization.
-Reading the grid from disk into memory, writing the files to disk, writing the bitmaps --- all of these are IO/bound and unlikely to benefit from parallelizing.
+Any part of the code that involves reading from disk or writing to disk is I/O-bound (i.e. its running time is dominated by I/O):  the CPU on the coe on which it's running is idle whil waiting for the disk to read the pages from disk into memory.
+Adding more cores to an I/O-bound process is unlikely to give any benefits.
+In terms of the viewshed code: reading the grid from disk into memory, writing the files to disk, writing the bitmaps --- all of these are IO/bound and unlikely to benefit from parallelizing.

-Generally speaking you want to parallize the compute-intensive parts of your code.
+Generally speaking you want to parallize the _compute-intensive_ parts of your code.
 This leaves us with :
 * creating a hillshade grid
 * creating a pixel buffer (call it _pb1_) corresponding to the hillshade grid